kirisu-dev/OpenRP-Image-Gen-Plugin/README.md

 ---
 ### Planned features when I get back
 - Improved tag input for the UI with implemented descriptions and recommendations.
+- Favorite tag combinations.
+Naming feature, auto add when **apply tag** is clicked with custom grouping.
+(Good for getting certain action combinations and clothes)

 ---
 ### Developer Notes